docker/docs/storage/storagedriver/index.md

 has all the layers from the first image, so it does not need to pull them again.
 The two images share any layers they have in common.

-If you build images from the two Dockerfiles, you can use `docker images` and `docker history` commands to verify that the cryptographic IDs of the shared layers are the same.
+If you build images from the two Dockerfiles, you can use `docker image ls` and `docker history` commands to verify that the cryptographic IDs of the shared layers are the same.